pilif/sacy/README.markdown

 This is based around the blog entry [How we hash our Javascript for better caching and less breakage on updates](http://blog.greenfelt.net/2009/09/01/caching-javascript-safely/) with some added simplifications and adapted for use with Smarty.

 Thanks for that blog entry and the [accompanying discussions](http://news.ycombinator.com/item?id=799994) on Hacker News.

+Thanks to http://github.com/rgrove/jsmin-php/ and http://code.google.com/p/minify/ for their implementations of JS and CSS minification respectively.
+Sacy uses a built-in copy of these if they are not already loaded when sacy is run the first time.

 Licence
 -------